deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "So what happens after indoc?"
 Ava asked, once Rose had gone.

-"Airborne training, survival, diving, mountaineering, medical training…"
+"Airborne training, survival, diving, mountaineering, medical training..."

 "I mean," she interrupted, "After all that, too.
-Are you going to be on Cimbrean, or…?"
+Are you going to be on Cimbrean, or...?"

 "Maybe."
 Adam said.
-"I've got some career choices coming up, and if it all goes right then hopefully I will, but if I'm not…"
+"I've got some career choices coming up, and if it all goes right then hopefully I will, but if I'm not..."

 "You two'll just have to figure it out."
 Gabe told them.